replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

    When you run the installation script in the next step, the script also performs a check for required images and prompts you to run the `load-images` command if any images are missing.
    :::

-1. Run the Kubernetes installer script on any primary node in the cluster with the `airgap` option:
+1. Run the kURL installation script on any primary node in the cluster with the `airgap` option:

    ```
    curl -sSL https://k8s.kurl.sh/APP_SLUG | sudo bash -s airgap OTHER_ADVANCED_OPTIONS